 Experiment Setup.
 We established a private blockchain using Geth [47] and utilized its Proof-of-Authority consensus protocol, enabling us to configure block time and simulate various public blockchains.
-We assume the MPC committee consists of servers run by reputable organizations, located across diverse geographical regions.
-To mimic such MPC nodes distribution , we run all MPC nodes on a single machine (with an Intel Xeon E5-2620 v4 CPU and 128 GiB of RAM running Ubuntu 20.04) and incorporate a simulated latency (causing packet delays of $100 \pm 5$ ms).
+We run n = 4 MPC nodes with t = 1 on a single machine with an Intel Xeon E5-2620 v4 CPU and 128 GiB of RAM running Ubuntu 20.04.
+We model the MPC committee as being managed by servers from several reputable organizations, stationed in varied geographical locations.
+To mimic realistic network (globally distributed) conditions , we incorporate a simulated latency, causing packet delays of 100 ± 5ms.
+Given the high simulated inter-node latency, the primary bottleneck is the per-round communication delay, not the number of nodes.
 This approach, excluding random network fluctuations and packet losses, assures stable benchmark results.
-For MPC programs, we use 128-bit field elements, with a precision of $\kappa = 16$ for fixed-point numbers.
+We use 128-bit field elements, with a precision of $\kappa = 16$ for fixed-point numbers.